Heroes new logo

 Sources: Discover Magazine, Meet Circle, News Medical Life Sciences, Screen-free Parenting, SlickText, Tech Advisor, The Journalist’s Resource, and UNICEF

-• Children who watch television and play games on computers and mobile devices for more than 2 hours a day develop more behavioral problems (e.g. anxiety and depression) compared to those who do less than 20 minutes.
+• Children who watch television and play games on computers and mobile devices for more than 2 hours a day develop more behavioral problems (e.g. anxiety and depression) compared to those who do it for less than 20 minutes.

 • Among 1,000 children studied, 143 (14.3%) are diagnosed with or under evaluation for anxiety, 110 (11%) for depression, 160 (16%) for attention deficit hyperactivity disorder (ADHD), and 116 (11.6%) for an unidentified behavioral problem.